DafnyVSCode/Dafny-VSCode/client/README.md

 ## Contribute

-This is an open-source project that lives from coding contributions.
+This is a MIT licensed open-source project that lives from code contributions.
+All contributors are listed in our [project readme](https://github.com/DafnyVSCode/Dafny-VSCode#contributors).

 We welcome your help!
-For a description of how you can contribute, as well as a list of issues you can work on, please visit the [Dafny-VSCode GitHub site](https://github.com/DafnyVSCode/Dafny-VSCode).
+For a description of how you can contribute, as well as a list of issues you can work on, please visit the [Dafny-VSCode GitHub repository](https://github.com/DafnyVSCode/Dafny-VSCode#contribute).